syncfusion-content/windowsforms-docs/WindowsForms/Grouping/Data-Manipulation.md

 		' Filter on [D] = d1

-		Dim rfd As New RecordFilterDescriptor("[D] LIKE 'd1'")
+		Dim recordFilterDescriptor As New RecordFilterDescriptor("[D] LIKE 'd1'")

-				groupingEngine.TableDescriptor.RecordFilters.Add(rfd)
+				groupingEngine.TableDescriptor.RecordFilters.Add(recordFilterDescriptor)